deeredman1991/Twitch-Plays-Bot/README.md

 #Aliasing Configuration:
 ------
   1. The bot only sees numbers and so, to combat this problem; we have created an "aliasing" system.
-There are; button aliases defined in the "button_aliases" file that are used by the internal ":mash" command, axes aliases defined in the "axes_aliases" file that are used by the internal ":tilt" command, and degrees aliases definited in the "degrees_aliases" file that are used by both the ":tilt" command, and the ":hat" command.
+There are; button aliases defined in the "button_aliases" file that are used by the internal ":mash" command, axes aliases defined in the "axes_aliases" file that are used by the internal ":tilt" command, and hat aliases definited in the "hat_aliases" file that are used by the internal ":hat" command.

  2. An alias is definied as follows "key": "value" where "key" is a word without spaces and "value" is a number or decimal covered in sub-section 5 of the #Command Configuration section.